Penalties For Employers Engaging Illegal Workers

 New legislation

-The proposed Migration Amendment (Strengthening Employer Compliance) Bill 2023 will see that “Penalties under the Migration Act will be significantly increased to better deter unscrupulous employers.”
+The Migration Amendment (Strengthening Employer Compliance) Bill 2023 saw “Penalties under the Migration Act will be significantly increased to better deter unscrupulous employers.”

 References